AnyChart/docs.anychart.com/Gauges/Quick_Start.md

 ```

 ###4.
 Creating a Gauge
-Add the `<script>` tag with the following code to any place in the page (in this sample, JavaScript API is used to create a chart, but you can also use JSON or XML format):
+Add the `<script>` tag with the code shown below to any place in the page.
+In this sample, JavaScript API is used to create a chart, but you can also use JSON or XML format.

 ```
 <script>